Polska / lubuskie

-The history of the Jews in Zielona Góra is inseparably linked with the Jewish community in Głogów.
-The town, which was situated in Głogów duchy, was probably granted the privilege De non tolerandis Judaeis .
-This town did not have its own Jews.
+The history of Jews in Zielona Góra is inseparably linked with the Jewish community in Głogów.
+The town, which was situated in Głogów principality, was probably granted the De non tolerandis Judaeis privilege and had no Jews of its own.
 However, the Jews coming for some time to Głogów had to be tolerated.
-Thus, the Jews who were first mentioned in town were the Jews from Głogów.
+Thus, the Jews who were first mentioned in town were actually Jews from Głogów.

-After Zielona Góra was under Prussian rule (1740), the situation of the Jews changed for the better.
-The Prussian King Fryderyk II the Great was much more tolerant than the Habsburgs.
-Nevertheless, the civil rights could only be obtained after becoming a Christian.
-It happened in 1769 when a 36-year-old Jewish woman was christened.
-The most important town dignitaries took part in the ceremony of christening during which the neophyte was named Christine Elisabeth.
-It shows how the religious aspect influenced the attitude of Christians to the Jews.
+After Zielona Góra came under Prussian rule in 1740, the Jews' situation changed for the better.
+The Prussian King Fryderyk II the Great was much more tolerant than were the Habsburgs.
+Nevertheless, citizenship rights could only be obtained after having converted to Christianity.
+In 1769, a 36-year-old Jewish woman was christened.
+The most important town dignitaries took part in the christening ceremony during which the neophyte took the name Christine Elisabeth.
+This indicates what influence religion had on the attitude of Christians towards Jews.

 Andrzej Kirmiel /